top of page

 Benefits of Implementing Track and Field Skills into PE Classes

-• Physical Fitness: Track and field stations are excellent for building cardiovascular fitness, strength, power, and endurance.
-Running, jumping, and throwing are all high-intensity exercises that can improve overall fitness levels.
+Physical Fitness: Track and field stations are outstanding for building cardiovascular fitness, strength, power, and endurance.
+Running, jumping, and throwing are all high-intensity activities that challenge the body in different ways and contribute to overall fitness development.
+Few other PE units give students this kind of full-body workout across so many different movement types.

 Track and Field in PE